This page is a labor of love, dedicated to Belka, Valeska

 have found that though many raw diets rely heavily on chicken which is

-easy to get and inexpensive, our dogs have done better with a large proportion
+easy to get and inexpensive, our dogs have done better with a larger proportion

 of red meats.
 Therefore we advise using at least 50% red meats, as opposed